The Use of Carbon Dioxide in Cultivation Facilities

 CO2 Multi-Sensor System (CM-7000)

-With the CM-7000, large-scale cultivation facilities can have peace of mind in ensuring employees are safe, and should an incident occur rely on the CM-7000's ability to trigger an exhaust fan or send an immediate alarm to the fire department or monitoring company.
+With the CM-7000, large-scale cultivation facilities can have peace of mind in ensuring employees are safe, and should an incident occur rely on the CM-7000's ability to trigger an exhaust fan, trip a solenoid shut-off valve, or send an immediate alarm to the fire department or monitoring company.

 GrowFlux CO2 Microclimate Sensor and Access Point